Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Dynamics in highly excited states

 \subsubsection{Scrambling dynamics}

 Scrambling has been recently proposed as a pathway to characterize chaos in many-body dynamics.
-Generically identified as delocalization of quantum information, scrambling is commonly quantified by the dynamics of the \emph{square-commutator}:
+Generically identified as the delocalization of quantum information, scrambling is commonly quantified by the dynamics of the \emph{square-commutator}

-or of the closely related out-of-time order correlators (OTOC) $\langle \hat A(t) \hat B \hat A(t) \hat B\rangle$, where the expectation value is taken in a quantum state $\hat \rho$, i.e., $\langle \cdot \rangle = \Tr( \cdot \hat \rho)$.
+of two observables $\hat A(t)$ and $\hat B$ at different times, where the expectation value is defined as the average over a quantum state $\hat \rho$, i.e., $\langle \cdot \rangle = \Tr( \cdot \hat \rho)$.
+Alternatively, scrambling can be studied via the closely related out-of-time order correlators (OTOC) $\langle \hat A(t) \hat B \hat A(t) \hat B\rangle$.
 The \mpar{Square-commutator exponential growth} square commutator was originally introduced by Larkin and Ovchinnikov \cite{larkin1969quasiclassical} to semi-classically describe the exponential sensitivity to initial conditions.\footnote{The heuristics goes as follows: for $\hat A=\hat x$ and $\hat B = \hat p$ in the limit $\hbar \to 0$, upon canonical quantization one has

-Hence, $c(t)$ encodes the square of the derivatives of the classical trajectory to respect to the initial conditions.} Thus, whenever the underlying classical limit is chaotic, $c(t)$ is expected to grow exponentially in time as
+Hence, $c(t)$ encodes the square of the derivatives of the classical trajectory with respect to the initial conditions.} Thus, whenever the underlying classical limit is chaotic, $c(t)$ is expected to grow exponentially in time as

 with a rate $\tilde \lambda$ which may be related to the classical Lyapunov exponent (but it is in principle distinct).
 This holds at intermediate times before the Ehrenfest scale $t<T_{\text{Ehr}} \sim \ln \hbar_{\text{eff}}^{-1}$, in this context also referred to as \emph{scrambling time}.
 Interest in the square-commutator was revived after Kitaev's proposal to use it to characterize many-body dynamics \cite{kitaev2018talk}.
-In this context, it was shown that the rate $\tilde \lambda$ is upper bounded by quantum effects as $\tilde \lambda \leq \frac{2 \pi T}{\hbar}$ \cite{maldacena2016bound}, as a consequence of the quantum fluctuation-dissipation theorem \cite{tsuji2018bound, pappalardi2022quantum}.
+In this context, it was shown that for a system at thermal equilibrium the rate $\tilde \lambda$ is upper bounded by quantum effects as $\tilde \lambda \leq \frac{2 \pi T}{\hbar}$, where $T$ is the temperature\,\cite{maldacena2016bound}, as a consequence of the quantum fluctuation-dissipation theorem \cite{tsuji2018bound, pappalardi2022quantum}.
 This constraint -- now known as ``the bound to chaos'' -- is saturated by models of black holes, including the Sachdev-Ye-Kitaev model (SYK) \cite{sachdev1993gapless, kitaev2018talk}, a system of fully interacting disordered Majorana fermions where $\hbar_{\text{eff}}\sim\ln N$.